splunk/public-o11y-docs/gdi/get-data-in/application/java/performance.rst

 The Splunk OpenTelemetry Java agent has minimal impact on system performance when instrumenting Java Virtual Machine (JVM) applications.
 This page contains the latest performance overhead measurements, a description of the testing conditions, and instructions for repeating the tests in your own environment.

-.. caution:: Many factors affect performance results, including JVM configuration, transaction volume, deployment architecture, and hardware.
+.. note:: Many factors affect performance results, including JVM configuration, transaction volume, deployment architecture, and hardware.
 These results represent reference information and do not represent performance in all environments.

+.. caution:: The methodology used for performance testing is under active review.
+Depending on the outcome, these results might become unavailable or be replaced.

 .. _java-perf-overhead-data: